 Vestibular paroxysmia is believed to be caused by the neurovascular compression of the cochleovestibular nerve, as it occurs with other neurovascular compression syndromes (e.g. trigeminal neuralgia).
 The irregular and unpredictable spells are the most disabling aspect of this condition, making some daily activities, like driving, extremely dangerous.
 In theory, given its pathophysiology, surgical treatment could be considered.
 Still, due to the substantial surgical risks involved, this approach is reserved for particular cases where pharmacological treatment is not effective or tolerated.
 Treatment with carbamazepine (Tegretol®) or oxcarbamazepine (Trileptal®), both anticonvulsants primarily used in the treatment of epilepsy, is usually not only effective in small dosages, but is also diagnostic.
 Vestibular depressants are not effective.

 Together with physical therapy and lifestyle changes, the pharmacological approach is one of the three pillars for vestibular disorder treatment.
-The use of medication in each case comes from a proper assessment of symptoms, severity of disease and side effects.
+The use of medications in each case comes from a proper assessment of the symptoms, severity of vestibular disease and side effects.
 Vestibular suppressants should only be used in acute cases to alleviate the stressful symptoms because prolonged use may generate a chronic vestibular imbalance.
-Preventive medications generally do not cure the underlying disease but may decrease or abolish the number of attacks of vertigo and dizziness.
+Preventive medications generally do not cure the underlying vestibular disorder but may decrease or abolish the number of attacks of vertigo and dizziness.
 Most of the drugs used for vertigo treatment act specifically on certain receptors or ion channels, but there are several neurotransmitters and pathways involved in causing the vertigo and autonomic complaints.
 The knowledge of some of these pathways and drug mechanisms has enabled recent advances in the treatment of specific vestibular disorders, such as vestibular migraine, vestibular paroxysmia or some central nystagmus.
 Still, the main focus should be kept on establishing a correct diagnosis, then developing an effective treatment regime, for patients suffering from vertigo and dizziness.

 By Dario A. Yacovino, MD (Neuro-Otology Department.
 Neurology Research Institute “Dr. Raul Carrea” (FLENI), Buenos Aires, Argentina) and Leonel Luis, MD (Clinical Physiology Translational Unit, Institute of Molecular Medicine, Faculty of Medicine, University of Lisbon, Portugal, and Otolaryngology Department, Hospital de Santa Maria, Lisbon, Portugal)